BaxterStockman/dotfiles/README.md

 #### Functions

 - `pre`: This is called once per sourced file prior to loop in which the `run` function, described below, is called.
+This can be used as a hook for setup tasks.
 - `run`: This is where the bulk of the work is done.  `run` is called once for each file located in `processdir`.
 It receives two arguments: `$1` contains a source file somewhere in `processdir`, and `$2` contains the (putative)